gregarndt/gregarndt.github.io/_posts/2015-08-05-demystifying-in-tree-scheduling.md

 keys under builds and tests.
 These might remind you of [try](https://wiki.mozilla.org/Build:TryChooser) flags...and that's because they are!
 But you might ask yourself why we are using try flags for a branch that is not Try.
-Simple, it's a (kind of) well understood syntax for specifying builds and tests that should be run, so we treat every branch as if it were a Try repo.
+Simple, it's a (kind of) well understood syntax for specifying builds and tests that should be run, so we treat every branch configuration the same and reuse Try flags within the configurations.
+Commit messages for Try pushes are parsed by `mach taskcluster-graph`, and all other branches are defaulted to using the try message `try: -b do -p all -u all`.

-For branches other than Try, we just use the default try flags of `try: -b do -p all -u all`.
+After parsing either the try commit message, or the default 'all' message, all other logic is the same for composing the task graph json.

 Example configuration: